corcarolinne/liber/README.md

 # liber
 Liber is a web application I did for the Interactive Web Applications module.
 It's a simple CRUD to list and keep track of the books you have.
-It works as an organizer, where you can add books you have at home, edit their information (such as authors), update them and delete.
+It works as an organizer, where you can keep track of the books you own.